EleutherAI/pythia/README.md

 # Citation Details

-If you use the Pythia models or data in your research, please cite our paper via:
+If you use the Pythia models in your research, please cite our paper via:

 ```
 @inproceedings{biderman2023pythia,